LogoLogo

 • Description: Extra information about the schedule

-• Search for a part of a specific ‘Original Name’ or Tag (required): Define in this field a part or the full name of the file name or of the tag that the files you want to upload contain.
+• File name pattern (required): Define in this field a part or the full name of the file name or of the tag that the files you want to upload contain.
 For example, if you want to import files named sample1_reads.txt, sample2_reads.txt, … you can fill in _reads.txt in this field to have all files that contain _reads.txt imported to the table.

 • Generated by Pipelines: Only files generated by these selected pipelines are taken into account.
 When left clear, files from all pipelines are used.